-For trailers over 2,000 pounds and under 3,000 pounds with 2.3L EcoBoost® engine - Class II Trailer Tow Package For trailers over 2,000 pounds and under 5,000 pounds with 3.5L and 3.5L EcoBoost® V6 engines - Class III Trailer Tow Package
+Required Equipment Includes items that must be installed.
+Your New Vehicle Limited Warranty (see your dealer for a copy) may be voided if you tow without them.
+For towing capacity between 2,000 pounds and 3,000 pounds maximum with 2.3L EcoBoost engine - Class II Trailer Tow Package For towing capacity between 2,000 pounds and 5,000 pounds maximum with 3.5L and 3.5L EcoBoost V6 engines - Class III Trailer Tow Package Trailer Towing Package dealer for specific content information.